-For the purpose of calculation of the amount of your complex which will give a quantity of nitrogen measurable by the eudiometer tube, assume a formula of $K_2MM'(NO_2)6$ for your product, then calculate the mass which will produce 50 mL of $N_2$ .
+For the purpose of calculation of the amount of your complex which will give a quantity of nitrogen measurable by the eudiometer tube, assume a formula of $K_2MM'(NO_2)6$ for your product, then calculate the mass that will produce 50 mL of N2.
 Weigh, to 0.001 g, two portions of your product in this mass range.
-The masses do not have to be exactly the same, or exactly the same as the mass which you calculated, just close.
+The masses do not have to be exactly the same, or exactly the same as the mass that you calculated, just close.
 Each must be known to 0.001 g, however, so as to allow you to calculate the formula of your product later.
 Be sure to save a small amount of your product for infrared analysis.

 Place each sample, along with a few glass beads, into a small glass vial.
 Dissolve 0.5 g of sulfamic acid in 20 mL of water in a 125 mL Erlenmeyer flask.
-Carefully place one of the vials of complex in the flask - do not allow the vial to tip over.
+Carefully place one of the vials of complex in the flask using tweezers - do not allow the vial to tip over.
 Stopper the flask with a one-hole rubber stopper which has a rubber tube attached to it.

-Fill a eudiometer tube with water and invert it in a large beaker of water; use a buret clamp to hold the tube after it is inverted.
+Fill a eudiometer tube with water, place your thumb or finger over the open end, and invert the tube in a large beaker of water; use a buret clamp to hold the tube after it is inverted.
 Be sure that all gas has been expelled from the tube.
 Lead the rubber tube from the reaction flask underneath the water in the beaker and into the eudiometer tube.

-Shake the flask so as to tip over the vial which contains the nitrito complex.
+Shake the flask so as to tip over the vial that contains the nitrito complex.
 Vigorous evolution of nitrogen will occur.
-Wait about ten minutes to ensure complete reaction; swirl the flask occasionally.
+Wait about 5-10 minutes to ensure complete reaction; swirl the flask occasionally.